 Government measures to support businesses and employees

-Apprentices and their employers, and training and assessment organisations as businesses, are able to access the government’s package of measures to support businesses to withstand the impact of the COVID-19 outbreak.
+Apprentices and their employers, and training and assessment organisations as businesses, are able to access the government’s package of measures to support businesses to withstand the impact of the coronavirus (COVID-19) outbreak.
 Find details of this support.

 Apprenticeship programme response

-In this difficult time, employers and training providers are doing their best for their workforce.
-We want to support that by ensuring that, wherever possible, apprentices can continue and complete their apprenticeship, despite any break they have to take as a result of COVID-19.
-High-quality apprenticeships will be a vital contributor to the economic recovery that will follow the pandemic.
-We are committed to working with training providers, end-point assessment organisations and external quality assurance organisations, to mitigate the impacts of this disruption and maintain the integrity of apprenticeships.
+In this difficult time, employers, training providers and EPAOs are doing their best for their workforce.
+We want to support that by ensuring that, wherever possible, apprentices can continue and complete their apprenticeship, despite any break they have to take as a result of coronavirus (COVID-19).
+High-quality apprenticeships will be a vital contributor to the economic recovery that will follow the outbreak.
+We are committed to working with training providers, EPAOs, and external quality assurance (EQA) providers, to mitigate the impacts of this disruption and maintain the integrity of apprenticeships.

 Our flexibilities will make it easier for apprentices to continue as an apprentice, by enabling them to take a break from their learning, or do their learning or assessment in a different way to that originally planned, even if they are put on furlough by their employer.
 As well as ensuring that employers will still have the skills they need for the future, it means that they can temporarily redeploy apprentices without ending their apprenticeship.

 ‘COVID-19 secure’ guidelines have been made available to UK employers to help them get their businesses back up and running and workplaces operating as safely as possible.
 The new guidance, published on 11 May, covers 8 workplace settings which are allowed to be open.